 I am so grateful to always take someone with me to my appointments.
 Today, my midwife, Sarah Seamstress, found a heart arrhythmia with Tyoma.
-Ewbliette was with me in the office, taking copious notes.
-All I heard were the words “heart arrhythmia” and I sank into despair and anxiety.
-I did not seem to hear that 90% of the time that this is developmental and indicative of nothing.
-After telling me about the arrhythmia, Sarah scooted me over to the ultrasound room “for my peace of mind.”
-When the tech confirmed the arrhythmia, I heard the concerned in her voice as she asked Sara about scheduling an appointment with a perinatologist.
+Pat was with me in the office, taking copious notes.
+All I heard were the words “heart arrhythmia,” and I sank into despair and anxiety.
+I did not seem to hear that 90% of the time this is developmental and indicative of nothing.
+After telling me about the arrhythmia, Sarah hurried me over to the ultrasound room “for my peace of mind.”
+When the tech confirmed the arrhythmia, I heard concern in her voice as she asked Sara to schedule an appointment with a perinatologist.
 I was so overwhelmed that I spaced out while they discussed whether they should send me to Albuquerque or El Paso.
-The Ultrasound tech said she’d give me a call tomorrow (translation, in three days) to let me know about the appointment.
+The Ultrasound tech said she’d call me tomorrow (translation, in three days) to let me know about the appointment.

 I went home and immediately googled everything I could find on heart arrhythmias, and made peace with myself, vowing not to obsess over the problem since I can do nothing.
-I did vow to give up my daily indulgence of a cup of white tea, since I had two cups today.
-With less caffeine that a soda, this should not be a problem, but at least I feel like I am doing something.
+I vowed to give up my daily indulgence of a cup of white tea since I had two cups today.
+With less caffeine than a soda, this should not be a problem, but at least I feel like I am doing something.

-The best thing I can do for myself is to read Ewbliette’s notes and reassure myself that everything is okay.
-I am so thankful to have a no-nonsense, non neurotic friend.
+The best thing I can do for myself is to read Pat’s notes and reassure myself that everything is okay.
+I am so thankful to have a no-nonsense, non-neurotic friend.
 What a lifesaver!